omegaui/app_fleet/README.md

 App Fleet already includes a **Self Update** and **In-App Uninstall Option**.

 - **Debian/RPM or Native Packaging**
-  - App Fleet can be packaged into .deb or .rpm but the reason why this isn't provided is App Fleet's ability to do a self update, reinstall and install.
+  - App Fleet can be packaged into .deb or .rpm but the reason why this isn't done is App Fleet's ability to do a **self update, reinstall and install**.
 Elaborating more, when packaged as a deb package, the core of the app needs to placed to `/usr/local/lib` while the config always stays at `~/.config`, App Fleet's current installations are placed inside `~/.config/app-fleet` only, and the self-updater/installer is coded to update it there only.
 Thus, packaging it as deb package would break the